Play music - Butterfly.

-To have the music STOP click the control
+To have the music play, click the above link.

 Prior to 1998 I had a 20 inch deep tub dug into the ground with a pump and waterfall.
 In April of 1998 I discarded the tub, dug the hole larger and deeper.
 I now have a 30 inch deep pond, that is approximately 8' x 8', lined with EPDM, with a shelf for shallow water plants on two of the sides.
 I have added a pump and waterfall.
 The volume is approximately 1050 American gallons.

 When digging the hole I used a spirit level to try and keep the sides equal.
 I used the soil I dug out to build up the sides.
 The soil is clay and works well for this.
 I lined the hole with carpet scraps to avoid root or other sharp objects puncturing the liner.
 The liner is very sturdy but light enough for me to handle by myself, although another person helping would be nice.

 After the liner was in place I filled it with water (watched the water meter go to 1044 gallons - Canadian).
 The next step was to line the edges with flat stones (my choice of edging).
 These stones cover the edges of the liner and should be on a solid level surface.
 Then I backfilled in around the stones with good fast draining topsoil.

 The hard part was done and now the fun of planting in and around the pond could begin.